-The Washington University Summer Engineering Fellowship (WUSEF) program is designed to encourage exceptional students from diverse backgrounds to participate in engineering research.
-Fellows will enjoy a rewarding summer research experience at one of the top universities in the U.S.
+The Washington University Summer Engineering Fellowship (WUSEF) program is designed to encourage exceptional students from backgrounds underrepresented in the STEM fields, including underrepresented minority students, students from economically disadvantaged and underserved backgrounds and students with disabilities, to participate in engineering research.
+Fellows will enjoy a rewarding summer research experience at one of the nation’s top universities.

-From May 29-July 27, 2018, each fellow will engage in an independent research project under the guidance of a faculty member in the School of Engineering & Applied Science at Washington University in St. Louis.
+From May 28-July 28, 2019, each fellow will engage in an independent research project under the guidance of a School of Engineering & Applied Science faculty member.

 Projects will be in the general areas of mechanical engineering, electrical engineering, biomedical engineering, chemical engineering, computer science and materials science.
 Potential applications include medicine, renewable energy, pollution control and nanotechnology.